natalia342N/12332258_graph-based-image-segmentation/README.md

 This repository contains the code and resources for the project Graph-Based Image Segmentation, developed as part of the 194.077 Applied Deep Learning course in the Winter Semester 2025.

 Image segmentation has recently been extensively explored in deep learning, particularly through graph-based neural networks.
 While conventional Convolutional Neural Networks (CNNs) provide a strong baseline, studies show that hybrid CNN–Graph Neural Network (GNN) architectures can further improve segmentation quality and accuracy.
 In this project, we build upon recent advances in graph-based methods that incorporate superpixel boundary structure recognition.
-The proposed approach will be evaluated on the benchmark dataset Oxford Pets.
+The proposed approach will be evaluated on the benchmark dataset Oxford-IIIT Pets.

 The project follows a “Bring Your Own Method” approach.
 We implement and aim to improve upon publicly available architectures, comparing CNN- and GNN-based methods.